Budry/ServerManager/README.md

 * ```remove <host-name>```	- Remove virtual host and all project files

 ### Options:

+*Options has a higher priority than configuration in config file*

 * ```--root```		- Path to server root
 * ```--tld```		- Set server tld
 * ```--htdocs```	- Set path to htdocs directory